elisesykimgit/spotify-playlist-lyrics-finder/README.md

   * **YouTube videos**
   * **Color Coded Lyrics**
   * **Fandom Wiki pages**
+* 📥 **Download your results as CSV** — export all tracks with their links for easy sharing or reference
 * 🎨 Clean, **dark Spotify-inspired UI** optimized for desktop and mobile
 * 🌏 Especially helpful for **K-pop, other-language songs, and fictional tracks** from animated shows